 (ii) in the event that the student is found guilty and a non-custodial sentence is imposed by the court of law, the University may decide, in addition, to take disciplinary proceedings under this regulation;

-(a) Allegations of any suspected offence under this regulation shall first be investigated, where such offence relates to a breach of college rules, by the Head of the College concerned or, if such offence relates to departmental regulations or similar matters, by the relevant Head of Department or College, or otherwise (including if the relevant Head of Department or College so elect) by the Registrar and Secretary (all being Investigating Officers authorised by the University to give certain penalties and directions as specified below).
+(a) Allegations of any suspected offence under this regulation shall first be investigated, where such offence relates to conduct in a social or residential setting, by a Head of College or, if such offence relates to conduct in the academic department or related setting, by the relevant Head of Department, or otherwise (including if the relevant Head of Department or College so elect) by the Registrar and Secretary (all being Investigating Officers authorised by the University to give certain penalties and directions as specified below).

 (b) The initial investigation may include a preliminary interview with any parties involved.
 If it is found that there is a case to answer, the Investigating Officer shall investigate further as he or she deems appropriate and reach a decision taking into account the circumstances and evidence available.